temporalio/sdk-java/README.md

 ## Cadence Terminology

 - *Activity* is a business level task that implement your application logic like calling a service or transcoding a media file.
 Usually it is expected that an activity implements a single well defined action.
 Activity can be both short and long running.
-              It can be implemented as synchronous method or fully asynchronously involving multiple processes.
+              It can be implemented as a synchronous method or fully asynchronously involving multiple processes.
 Activity is executed *at most once*.
-              It means that Cadence service never request activity execution more than once.
+              It means that the Cadence service never requests activity execution more than once.
 If for any reason activity is not completed within specified timeout an error is reported to the workflow and it decides how to handle it.
               There is no limit on potential activity duration.

 - *Workflow* is a program that orchestrates activities.
-It has a full control which activities and in what order are executed.
+It has a full control over which activities and in what order are executed.
              Workflow must not affect external world directly, only through activities.
 What makes workflow code "a workflow" is that its state is preserved by Cadence.
-So any failure of a worker process that hosts a workflow code does not affect workflow execution.
+So any failure of a worker process that hosts the workflow code does not affect the workflow execution.
              It continues as if these failures do not happen.
 At the same time activities can fail any moment for any reason.
              But as workflow code is fully fault tolerant it is guaranteed to get notification about activity failure or timeout and act accordingly.
 There is no limit on a potential workflow duration.